 ARNYCA Cellars was founded by Steve Distler and Luis Pettinato.
-Steve was born and raised in New York City; his first introduction to wine was while in graduate school at the Rochester Institute of Technology (where he earned his Master’s Degree in education).
+Steve was born and raised in New York City; his first introduction to wine was while in graduate school at the Rochester Institute of Technology (where he earned his master’s degree in education).
 Later he taught history for 3 years at The American Sign Language and English Secondary School in New York City.
 Steve furthered his wine education by working retail at Italian Wine Merchants in New York City where he discovered a love for Italian wines – perhaps a nod to his Italian heritage (his mother was born in Italy).

 Sometimes a collection of talent is pooled based on random introductions made from contacts while working within the wine industry.
 Prior to starting ARNYCA Cellars, Luis was the Restaurant Manager at The Grill at Meadowood and Steve was employed at Del Dotto Vineyards.
 One afternoon, Luis came with several friends for a tasting at Del Dotto and both he and Steve connected over personality and a shared passion for food and wine.
 Later when Steve was the General Manager at O’Brien Estate, he hired Luis (who continues to work at O’Brien).

 Before a career in wine Luis worked at Le Cordon Blue in Buenos Aires.
-For 15 years he worked in kitchen management at fine restaurants in both Los Angeles and the Napa Valley.
+For 15 years he worked in kitchen management at fine restaurants in both Los Angeles and Napa Valley.

-And while at Obrien Estate they met winemaker Mark Davis – Mark has made all vintages of ARNYCA and continues to do so.
+And while at O’Brien Estate they met winemaker Mark Davis – Mark has made all vintages of ARNYCA and continues to do so.
 He is a graduate of the University of California Davis with a degree in both Viticulture and Enology.
-Like most young winemakers these days he has an International pedigree of wine making experience including in Australia and in South Africa.
+Like most young winemakers these days he has an international pedigree of wine making experience including in Australia and in South Africa.
 And in 2012 he started his own label, Cobden Wini Wines.

-Rather then name the wines after themselves they created a name that combines a sense of three places; AR for Argentina where Luis was born and raised, NY for New York City where Steve was born and raised and CA for California where they both met and currently live.
+Rather than name the wines after themselves they created a name that combines a sense of three places; AR for Argentina where Luis was born and raised, NY for New York City where Steve was born and raised and CA for California where they both met and currently live.

-The 2017 ARNYCA Rosé of Pinot Noir is salmon-flesh colored in the glass (pinkish-orange).
+The 2017 ARNYCA Rosé of Pinot Noir is salmon-flesh colored in the glass (pinkish orange).
 Aromatically this wine is generous showing aromas of strawberry, rhubarb and a Jolly Ranch watermelon nuance.
 Not light on the palate, the wine features both intensity of flavor (citrus) and a pleasant weight.
 Supple and seamless from beginning to end the wine shows a pleasing roundness or viscosity if you will but also a crispness – especially on the finish.
-This wine can be ‘dangerous’ – it drinks far to easily!
+This wine can be ‘dangerous’ – it drinks far too easily!

-The label on this wine changes from vintage to vintage – but always portrays variations of an image of a rose.
+The label on this wine changes from vintage to vintage, but always portrays variations of an image of a rose.
 Matthew Olyphant is an acclaimed artist whose works have been shown at a number of fine galleries both domestically and internationally.
 His works often portray a sense of movement.
 Steve owns Matthew’s original painting for this label – which was created using spray-paint.
 In a nod to social media communication, the label is also a hashtag.